Background pattern

 Infusion

-The infusion solution must be visually inspected to exclude the presence of solid particles before administration.
+The infusion solution must be visually inspected for the presence of solid particles before administration.

-Solutions reconstituted and diluted with visible solid particles or a turbid appearance must be discarded.
+Reconstituted and diluted solutions that contain visible solid particles or appear turbid must be discarded.

-Xerava is administered intravenously over approximately 1 hour.
-The recommended dosing regimen for Xerava is 1 mg/kg every 12 hours for a period of 4 to 14 days.
+After dilution, Xerava is administered intravenously over approximately 1 hour.
+The recommended dosage regimen for Xerava is 1 mg/kg every 12 hours for 4 to 14 days.

 The reconstituted and diluted solution must be administered only by intravenous infusion.
 It must not be administered as an intravenous bolus.